Kramin42/baking-sanswheat/bread.md

 6. Remove bread from the oven and allow to cool for two minutes.
 Transfer bread to a wire cooling rack to cool completely.

 ### Notes
-* The Guar gum can be substituted for Xanthan and vice versa (i.e. just use 1 Tbsp of one) but the results may not be quite as good.
+* The Guar gum can be substituted for Xanthan and vice versa (i.e. just use 1 Tbsp of one) but the dough might not hold its shape quite as well.
 * You can also make buns with this recipe, although they are a little difficult to shape.
 The mixture should hold its shape while rising/baking.